Skip to main content

 But vinyl can't be repainted.
 Color bakes in during manufacturing, and darker shades fade noticeably after 7 to 10 years of Portland's sun-and-rain cycles.
 It also looks generic.
 Vinyl on a Craftsman bungalow or a mid-century ranch will look out of place next to the wood and fiber cement on neighboring houses.

-Skip Stucco
+Skip stucco

 Comparison cards showing siding lifespan and maintenance in Portland: vinyl 20 to 30 years, fiber cement 30 to 50 years with best-for-Portland badge, LP SmartSide 50-year warranty, cedar 20 to 40 years needing power washing yearly, and metal 40 to 70 years